yawutheawu/BeantownBashers/README.md

 Original textures (mostly) 🤨, music, rhythm beats, creative nature, and general gaming by:
 Liam Harlan, Derek Johnson, Alex Kuang, Maykl Yakubovsky 💯💯💯💯

+If you intent to use this god forsaken program, WASD moves your bean thrower, while left and right arrow keys turn your view.
+Space throws beans, its supposed to only work on the beat but its like 170 BPM so you can be deaf and win.